 Alternatively, if you’re looking for a warmer European adventure, view the extensive range of Royal Caribbean’s Mediterranean adventures departing from Venice, Barcelona, Rome and Southampton.
 Choose from cruises to the Western Mediterranean featuring ports in Italy, France and Spain, explorations of the Adriatic coastline of Croatia, or island discoveries in Greece.
 For slightly more unique itineraries look out for cruises to the Canary Islands, or Holy Land itineraries featuring stops in Israel.

 Just looking for a short cruise to tack onto your European adventure?
 Explore iconic cities of Europe by sea with these taster cruises up to 5 nights departing from Southampton and Rome.

-From North America, the Radiance of the Seas and the Explorer of the Seas offer Royal Caribbean cruises in Alaska for seven nights from a choice of Seward, Seattle or Vancouver and Canada and New England cruises from Boston, Baltimore, Cape Liberty and Quebec.
+In North America, discover the wondrous wilderness and icy straits of Alaska with a series of seven night cruises departing from a choice of Seward, Seattle or Vancouver.
+Across the Canadian mainland, discover the foliage of Canada and New England with cruises departing from Boston, Baltimore, Cape Liberty and Quebec.